Shaun-Walsh/betterman/README.md

 ___________________________footer___________________________

 layout.
 Navigation is handled in the sidebar.
 This is implemented by the 11ty navigation plugin.
 The website makes use of nunjucks partials/templating, and features semantic elements.
 There is a flexbox implemented on the gallery page.
+The code is pushed to github and automatically built and deployed on netlify.

 ## Reference